 - Check your saved app passwords: Learn how to generate a strong password on your iPhone, as well as check and change reused, weak, or leaked passwords.

-- Learn about Safari Privacy report in iOS 14
+- Learn about Safari Privacy report.

 We have talked more about strengthening your iPhone and iPad security plus privacy.
 Make sure you take a look.